 card/graphics mode EAW has established as your D3D or 3DFX

-You will want to set this to either 0 or 1 for the most part on
+You will want to set this to either 0 or 1 for the

 The range of colors used to make the EAW aircraft skins

 are in a defined set called an Indexed Palette.
 EAW can be

 played under two different API's, one is D3D from Microsoft, and

 the other is Glide from 3DFX.
 Under D3D, you can add colors to